ICTU/netbox_slm/README.rst

 Installation Guide
 ~~~~~~~~~~~~~~~~~~

-WARNING: This plugin requires Netbox 3.1.X or higher!
+WARNING: This plugin is only tested with Netbox 3.2 at this time.

 When using the Docker version of Netbox, first follow the `netbox-docker
 quickstart <https://github.com/netbox-community/netbox-docker#quickstart>`__